Published: December 7, 2025

 Grade: F (Fail)

-This iteration control structure in C++ is based on loops.
-Loops are a repetitive statement used to execute the same body of instructions multiple times until a particular condition is fulfilled.
-It is useful when we need to perform the same task multiple times based on a condition.
+The iteration control structure in C++ is based on loops.
+Loops are repetitive statements used to execute the same body of instructions multiple times until a particular condition is fulfilled.
+This is useful when performing the same task multiple times based on a condition.

 #include <iostream>